WJCU

-WJCU (88.7 FM) – branded WJCU 88.7 FM – is a non-commercial educational college/variety radio station licensed to University Heights, Ohio, serving Greater Cleveland.
-The station is owned by John Carroll University, which operates it under the direction of the Department of Communications and Theatre Arts.
+WJCU (88.7 FM) – branded WJCU 88.7 FM – is a non-commercial educational college/eclectic radio station licensed to University Heights, Ohio, serving Greater Cleveland.
+The station is owned by John Carroll University, which operates it under the direction of the Tim Russert Department of Communication.
 The WJCU studios are located at the D.J.
-Lombardo Student Center on the campus of John Carroll, while the station transmitter resides atop Graselli Tower.
+Lombardo Student Center on the campus of John Carroll, while the station transmitter resides atop Grasselli Tower.

 History

 WJCU began as WABU on May 13, 1969 via a 10 watt signal at 88.9 MHz.
 That same year, the station adopted the callsign WUJC.
 In 1977, the station began broadcasting at 88.7 MHz.
 For less than one day, on September 24, 1982, the station carried the callsign WUJC-FM; that same day, the station re-adopted the WUJC callsign.
 On January 12, 1998, the station adopted the callsign WJCU.
 In the spring of 2006 the power was increased to 1,000 watts and by summer was up to its current output of 2,500 watts.

 On February 5 and 6, 2022, a radio interview at WJCU set a Guinness world record for "longest consecutive radio interview" at 25 hours and 35 minutes.